Karthickramasamy007/demo-eks-infra-pipeline/terraform/ReadMe.md

 1. Pass the securith credintional is different secure way.
 See documentation.
-2. implemen remote state file.
+2. implement remote state file.